-105. FBOs who have agreed with the Agricultural and Horticultural Development Board (AHDB) to conduct a Demonstration of Life assessment will require FSA veterinary presence during the assessment.
+98. FBOs who have agreed with the Agricultural and Horticultural Development Board (AHDB) to conduct a Demonstration of Life assessment will require FSA veterinary presence during the assessment.
 FBOs can request a pre-assessment visit to assist with preparations for the main assessment visit.
-Visits will be charged at set fee(s) which will be payable before the visit is scheduled to take place and are non-refundable.
-See Annex A for details of set fees.
+The charges for assessments and pre-assessments have ceased.